mindscan-de/FutureSQR/README.md

 delivery of a feature or a bugfix becomes somehow unpredictable.

 There is a need for a code-review system which can still work post commit, which adds no extra synchronization between people and where people are not forced to wait for each other.
-An improvent of the source code as a result of a code review can still be applied later on trunk and can be delivered to the customer.
+An improvement of the source code as a result of a code review can still be applied later on trunk and can be delivered to the customer.
 There is no need to punish people by rejecting their code, in an environment where they are paid for creating this code in the first place.
 When there is a need to improve the code, it can still be done.
 Each time the code is not integrated, the non integrated code looses value.
 The longer code waits for its integration on trunk, the more likely it is that errors post integration are found